github/auto-check-element/README.md

 **`auto-check-send`** is dispatched before the network request begins.
 In `event.detail` you can find:

 - `body`: The FormData request body to modify before the request is sent.
 - `setValidity`: A function to provide a custom validation message while the request is in-flight.
+By default it is 'Verifying…'.

 ```js